 You must accept rejection and reject acceptance. — Ray Bradbury

 - Blame it on heartburn!
-Even if 999 people are “buying” what you’re “selling”–laughing at your humour, playing along with your audience participation facilitation, etc.–there’s often one guy sporting a conspicuous grimace who’ll catch and hold your attention.
+Even if 999 people are “buying” what you’re “selling”–laughing at your humor, playing along with your audience participation facilitation, etc.–there’s often one guy sporting a conspicuous grimace who’ll catch and hold your attention.
 Just tell yourself, “That, pour old soul…he must have heartburn, and his lack of response and his miserable disposition–written all over his face–has nothing to do with me.”

 - Remember, there are people out there you couldn’t please if you twirled on your head spitting nickels!
 You may remind them of an ex-spouse or an irritating friend or colleague; they may have been forced to attend this event at which you’re speaking, or have a permanent chip on their shoulder for reasons that have nothing to do with you!